jackalhan/qa_datasets_converter/README.md

-# qa_datasets_converter
+# Dataset Converter for QA Tasks
-Formate converter from one type of qa task datasets to another type
+Dataset Converter for QA Tasks: from one format to other one

 #### QA Dataset Formats: